kulcsarrudolf/pasztor.at/content/privacy.md

 title: Privacy policy
 ---

-We respect your privacy.
-You can turn third party integrations on or off at any time on this page, and we also respect the Do Not Track setting in your browser.
+I respect your privacy.
+You can turn third party integrations on or off at any time on this page, or on the popup when you first visit this site.

-To better protect your privacy, we recommend installing privacy enhancing tools in your browser, such as [Ghostery](https://www.ghostery.com/).

 ## Privacy settings